simoninns/DomesdayDuplicator/README.md

 ## Installation

-Please see http://www.domesday86.com/?page_id=978 for detailed documentation on the Domesday Duplicator
+Please see https://www.domesday86.com/?page_id=1312#Installation for instructions on how to install the Domesday Duplicator software

 ## Author